S-Samiksha/DSAI-Project/README.md

 Part 1 also analyses how to clean the data with respect to review score.
 One such example is class balancing.
 This is further explained in the python notebook.

 Parts 2 to 4 explore the predictors that will be used in the multivariate analysis and machine learning.
 Additionally, parts 2 to 4 provides insights into how to clean data and prepare it for the multi variate analysis and machine learning process in this project.

+Part 5 explores the predictors with respect to their product category.

 # Multi Variate Analysis
 For the machine learning, we initially used a Decision Tree.
 The classification accuracy was above 65% for most product types.
 False positive rate was below 50% for most product types.
 The classification accuracy could have been better and the false positive rate was too high.